 In general, HEPA filters are a strong option if you or someone in your household suffers from allergies.
 HEPA filters are rated to remove 99.97 to 99.99% of particles, including dust, pollen and dirt.
 These filters have a MERV rating of 17-21, depending on the brand or filter material.
 This rating demonstrates how successfully a filter can remove pollutants from the air.
 As a result of their high-efficiency filtration performance, HEPA filters are deep and can reduce airflow.
-It’s important to touch base with Service Experts Heating & Air Conditioning to confirm your heating and cooling system can run correctly with these high efficiency filters.
+It’s important to touch base with Stevenson Service Experts to confirm your heating and cooling system can run correctly with these high efficiency filters.

 Can Dusty Filters or Air Ducts Make Me Sick?

 Worn filters can trap particles and allow poor quality air to recirculate.
 This is also applicable for filthy vents.
 If you inhale these particles it can cause sneezing, coughing or other asthma-related symptoms, depending on your sensitivity.